sarahussien1/CatsApp/README.md

 - If the remote request fails, the app will fallback to a local database.
 - If neither remote nor local data is available, the user will be shown an error message.
 - The app ensures users always see a fresh, updated list of cats when online.
+- Phase 2 Enhancement:
+Pagination: For improved performance and scalability, implement pagination when fetching favorites, especially for large lists.

 Add/Remove Cat to/from Favorites Online: